nicklockwood/iVersion/README.txt

 There's no point in mentioning the bug fix or new graphics because the user can see this easily enough just by using the app.
 On the other hand, they might not notice the new sound options, or know how to find them.

 Also don't always feel you have to include the local release notes file.
-If there are no features that need drawing attention to in the new release, just omit the file - it won't prevent you adding the remote file to prompt users to upgrade, and it won't prevent local release notes in future releases from working correctly.
+If there are no features that need drawing attention to in the new release, just omit the file - it won't prevent you adding the remote versions file to prompt users to upgrade, and it won't prevent local release notes in future releases from working correctly.

 Configuration